Self-Service Password Manager Grant

 Manual password reset is a very common problem in many Institutions.
 The amount of calls that the IT helpdesk receives can skyrocket not just shooting up helpdesk costs but also keeping them waiting for a long time until their passwords are manually reset.

-Password Manager is a Self-Service Password Reset tool that lets your end users recover their accounts and passwords without having to call the IT help desk.
-This not only cuts short the time they get access to the portal but, also helps save a lot of help desk costs.
-In addition to it, you could completely get rid of ‘default passwords’ by helping First-time users set up their accounts, passwords and security questions on their own.
-Multifactor Authentication is a capability that helps authenticate using more than one factor.
+Password Manager is a Self-Service Password Reset tool that lets your end users recover their accounts and passwords without having to call the IT helpdesk.
+This not only cuts short the time they get access to the portal but, also helps save a lot of helpdesk costs.
+In addition to it, you could completely get rid of ‘default passwords’ by helping first-time users set up their accounts, passwords and security questions on their own.

-The Self-Service Password Manager Grant provides selected institutions a grant award up to $50,000 over a period of five years which covers licensing, hosting, professional services and support costs associated with implementing password management solution.
+The Self-Service Password Manager Grant provides selected institutions a Grant award up to $50,000 over a period of five years which covers Software Licensing, Hosting, Support and Professional Services costs associated with implementing a self-service password management solution.